tonyliang19/biof501-project/README.md

 > Here, we only present the expected outputs for the **default** profile and not the test.
 >

-The end goal volcano plot should look like:
+The end goal volcano plot should look like this:

 ![](results/enhanced_volcano/volcano_plot.png)

-The detailed software versions used and collected from the pipeline is stored under `results/pipeline_info/dge_analysis_versions.yml` and its contents should be:
+The detailed software versions used and collected from the pipeline are stored under `results/pipeline_info/dge_analysis_versions.yml` and its contents should be:

 ```bash
 Workflow: